-This photo tutorial will show you how to make fluffy quinoa.
-Making fluffy and delicious quinoa is easier than you think.
+This photo tutorial will show you how to make fluffy quinoa that’s perfect every time.
+Enjoy it as a healthy side dish or add it to soups, salads, and even desserts.
+Making delicious, fluffy quinoa is easier than you think!

 Ingredients